datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter2.md

 You have successfully cleaned the list of native Indian names and you are ready to select just the reviews from the users that have a name that is part of this list.

 The `subset` function will make this task simple.
 Split the `indian` data set by defining the `subset` argument within the `subset` function.
 You can define the column to in which to divide the data by with the `subset` argument.
 Using the `%in%` operator, you can define criteria in which to select from the column defined by the `subset` function.
-In this case it would be looking for authentic Indian names within the `user_name` column.
+In this case, it would be looking for authentic Indian names within the `user_name` column.

 Example Subset Code:
 <p>`alpha = c("A","B","C","D","E","F")`